lechimp-p/php-src/README.md

 In my work with the Open Source LMS ILIAS, i need to deal with a very large and tangled code base (aka a Big Ball of Mud), that makes it hard to understand, modify and test the system.
-As i want this code needs to transition to a less dependent and more modular state, i figured that some crucial tasks are to:
+As i want this code to transition to a less interdependent and more modular state, i figured that some crucial tasks are to:

 * get rid of globals
 * make it possible to slip in custom classes in existing code